hariprasathv6/Fake-news-detection/README.md

 # Fake-news-detection
-Detect a news is fake or real Using PassiveAgressive Classifier
+Detect a news is fake or real